 (1) Number of Spaces.
-See requirements under the Federal Americans With Disabilities Act (ADA) for parking for persons with disabilities.
+See State requirements, which as of 2022 were within the Accessibility section of the 2021 International Building Code, with that section being adopted by Pennsylvania in 2022.
 The following is a summary of some of the relevant requirements in effect as of the enactment of this Ordinance.

-TOTAL NO. OF PARKING SPACES ON THE LOT REQUIRED MINIMUM NO./ PERCENT OF ADA-ACCESSIBLE PARKING SPACES 1 to 25 1 van-accessible 26 to 50 2, 1 of which must be van-accessible 51 to 75 3, 1 of which must be van-accessible 76 to 100 4, 1 of which must be van-accessible 101 to 150 5, 1 of which must be van-accessible 151 to 200 6, 1 of which must be van-accessible 201 to 300 7, 1 of which must be van-accessible 301 to 400 8, 1 of which must be van-accessible 401 to 500 9, 2 of which must be van-accessible 501 to 1,000 2% of total number of spaces, 1/8th of which must be van-accessible 1,001 or more 20 plus 1% of spaces for each 100 over 1000 spaces, 1/8 of which must be van-accessible
+TOTAL NO. OF PARKING SPACES ON THE LOT REQUIRED MINIMUM NO./ PERCENT OF ADA-ACCESSIBLE PARKING SPACES

+1 to 25 1

+26 to 50 2

+51 to 75 3

+76 to 100 4

+101 to 150 5

+151 to 200 6

+201 to 300 7

+301 to 400 8

+401 to 500 9

+501 to 1,000 2% of total number of spaces

+1,001 or more 20 plus 1 space for each 100 spaces, or fraction thereof, for spaces over 1,000

 - (2) Location.
 Handicapped parking spaces shall be located where they would result in the shortest reasonable accessible distance to a handicapped accessible building entrance.
 Curb cuts shall be provided as needed to provide access from the handicapped spaces. - (3) Minimum Size and Slope.
-See requirements of the Americans With Disabilities Act regulations. - (4) Marking.
+See the International Building Code.
+For every 6 or fraction of 6 ADA-accessible parking spaces, at least one space shall be van-accessible. - (4) Marking.
 All required handicapped spaces shall be well-marked in compliance with the Americans With Disabilities Act, and should include a statement on a sign about the penalties for unauthorized parking.
 Such signs and/or markings shall be maintained over time. - (5) Paving.
-Handicapped parking spaces and adjacent areas needed to access them with a wheelchair shall be covered with a smooth surface that is usable with a wheelchair. - (6) Note A separate Borough ordinance addresses placement of an individual handicapped parking space in front of a home.
+Handicapped parking spaces and adjacent areas needed to access them with a wheelchair shall be covered with a smooth surface that is usable with a wheelchair. - (6) Note This section does not address on-street parking permits for a handicapped parking space.